 Google’s Android Q beta program includes 23 devices right now.

-In addition to Pixel devices, Google’s added phones from Asus, Essential, Huawei, LG, Nokia, OnePlus, Oppo, Realme, Sony, Tecno, Vivio, and Xiaomi.
+In addition to Pixel devices, Google’s included phones from Asus, Essential, Huawei, LG, Nokia, OnePlus, Oppo, Realme, Sony, Tecno, Vivio, and Xiaomi.
 Here’s the full list of devices compatible with the early Android Q beta:

 - Asus Zenfone 5z

 - Essential PH-1

 - OnePlus 6T